Author has written 69 stories for NCIS: Los Angeles.

-If you read any of my stories you will know immediately that my favorite character is Marty Deeks from NCIS:LA.
+If you read any of my stories you will discover immediately that my favorite character is Marty Deeks.
 He is the main focus in all of my stories.
-I have enjoyed creating a backstory for Deeks and delving into his childhood.
+I have enjoyed creating a backstory for him and delving into his childhood.
 I also love seeing what trouble he can get into and how the other members of the team respond to him and help him.
-He and Kensi are a couple in my world and seem to be having a wonderful time.
-My take on the team shows more emotion from the characters than on the show and that allows me to add a little more depth to their relationships.
+Deeks and Kensi are a couple in my stories, and all my characters express more emotion than on the show and that allows me to add more depth to their relationships.
 I like psychological drama and I explore that using Deeks.
 I have created several original characters who inhabit my stories from time to time, some good guys and some very, very bad guys.
 Hope you enjoy getting to know them.

-I am a very visual person, and have had a long career in graphic design, so writing is a new adventure for me.
-I have written songs in the past, and the introductions to a multitude of iBooks, but never fiction.
-I work on getting better everyday.
+I am a visual person, and have had a long career in graphic design, and writing is my new creative outlet.

 I do lay claim exclusively to my original characters, George and Joe Atwood, Elan Hand, his long lost son, Soldier, Jim Littleshield, and Lily Roche.
 I also can't forget Pete Archuleta or Miguel Rodriquez, otherwise known as Miggy, and the Rafferty family, especially Mick, otherwise known as Raffy.

 I have created a series of multi-chapter stories during which Deeks unexpectedly finds a family.
 Deeks is the central figure in all of these stories, but he finds solace with a family called the Atwoods.
 For future reference I've decided to call the collection the Atwood Chronicles, to let you know they are not canon, but a creation all my own.
 It includes the following stories in the order in which they were written:

 Yesterday's Fire (This is a look at Deeks, Kensi, Callen and Sam, and the Atwoods as they might have been in old west Wyoming in the 1880's)